 The OECD's Committee on Fiscal Affairs consults with business and other interested parties through a variety of means to inform its work in the tax area.
 One important way of obtaining such input is through the release of papers or discussion drafts for public comment.Read more

-With tax playing an important role in the response to the coronavirus (Covid-19) pandemic, the OECD has outlined a range of emergency tax measures governments could adopt to curb the economic fallout of the crisis, and has developed a compilation of all tax measures taken by governments so far.
+With tax having played an important role in the response to the coronavirus (COVID-19) pandemic, the OECD outlined a range of tax measures governments could adopt to curb the economic fallout of the crisis.

-Since June 2017, nearly 80 countries have signed a new Multilateral Convention developed as part of the BEPS Project.
+Since June 2017, over 100 countries and jurisdictions have signed the Multilateral Convention developed as part of the BEPS Project.
 The Convention will enable governments to swiftly update their networks of existing tax treaties and further reduce opportunities for tax avoidance.
 The Convention is expected to enter into force in mid-2018.